deepak91144/product-management-backend/README.md

 #Make sure you have node installed in your computer

-#make sure your internet is on because database is connecting through internet
+# Make sure your internet is on because database is connecting through internet

 #Go to the root path of this project in command prompt and type the command